Atom-Foundry/AI-Understanding/README.md

 AI can read a website without understanding it.

-A business may have structured data, product information, and machine-readable content while still being misunderstood.
+A business may have structured data, product information, and machine readable content while still being misunderstood.

 Misunderstanding leads to: